-Component represented in PDF Component represented in HTML Meaning >< Statement ends.
+Component represented in PDF Component represented in HTML Meaning × Statement ends.
 SELECT SELECT Required item.
-LOCAL + Optional item.
-ALL--DISTINCT--UNIQUE +ALL+ +DISTINCT+ 'UNIQUE' Required item with choice.
+LOCAL ++ 'LOCAL' Optional item.
+ALL +ALL+ +DISTINCT+ 'UNIQUE' Required item with choice.
 Only one item must be present.
-FOR UPDATE ------------------------------------ + Optional items with choice are shown below the main line, one of which you might specify.
-PRIOR--PREVIOUS- NEXT ++ +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
-If you do not specify an item, the value above the line is used by default. index_name--table_name , Optional items.
-Several items are allowed; a comma must precede each repetition. → Table Reference → >>- Table Reference ->< Reference to a syntax segment.
-Table Reference view - table - synonym - Table Reference +view+- +table+ 'synonym' Syntax segment.
+FOR UPDATE ++ +FOR UPDATE+ 'FOR READ ONLY' Optional items with choice are shown below the main line, one of which you might specify.
+PRIOR PRIOR PREVIOUS NEXT +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
+If you do not specify an item, the value above the line is used by default. , index_name table_name V +index_name+ 'table_name' Optional items.
+Several items are allowed; a comma must precede each repetition.
+Table Reference >>- Table Reference ->< Reference to a syntax segment.
+Table Reference view table table synonym Table Reference + view + + table + ' synonym ' Syntax segment.